Drayage vs Cartage: A Complete Overview

 Advantages and Disadvantages of Cartage

 Cook County in Illinois has over 5 million residents and is home to Chicago, America’s third-most populous city.
-Chicago and its many suburbs dominate Cook County, making it a logistical challenge to distribute all of the goods that its residents purchase throughout the area.
+Chicago and its many suburbs dominate Cook County, making it a logistical challenge to distribute all the goods that its residents purchase throughout the area.

 • The first is that cartage requires increased freight handling.
 Cartage is essentially transloading, and the more freight that needs to be handled, the more risk there is for damage or loss.
-Some logistics companies may be better suited to mitigate these risks than others.

 Advantages and Disadvantages of Drayage